 You are eligible to bring a claim against the manufacturer whether you bought your vehicle from a showroom, from a private seller or from an independent dealer.

 The types of claim we can bring will depend on the date of purchase and from whom the car was bought.
 Details of the different types of claim are set out in the sign-up documents.

 Am I able to claim if I bought my vehicle second hand?

 Yes, you will still be able to claim whether your vehicle was bought new or second hand, provided the vehicle is one of the vehicles we are investigating as part of the group action.

 What if I bought or leased my vehicle in Scotland?

+You can contact the Law Society of Scotland who may be able to help to find a suitable lawyer.
 Time limits apply to claiming but we are unable to advise you on the time limits applicable in Scotland.
-You should seek advice from a Scottish lawyer to confirm the position.

 What if I live outside the UK?